-The Venmo debit and credit cards are also useful, though you’ll pay an extra fee for credit card purchases or transfers.
+Venmo-branded debit and credit cards are also useful ways to loan yourself money, though you’ll pay an extra fee for credit card purchases or transfers.
 You’ll also need to watch out for that low credit limit: pushing your credit utilization up won’t take much of a balance.

 If you have an American Express card, you can use Amex Send to get a cash advance through Venmo, and you won’t pay interest or fees if you pay on or before the due date.

 If you don’t have an American Express card, a cash advance through Venmo will be costly, and you might be better off using a cash advance app.